IUDataStructuresCourse/course-web-page-fall-2024/lectures/more-algo-analysis.md

 # Review of Big-O

+**Definition** (Asympotic Less-Than) A function f is asymptotically slower or equal to function g, written **f ≲ g** if and only if

+    ∃ k c. ∀ n ≥ k. f(n) ≤ c g(n).

-**Definition** (Big-O) For a given function g, we define **O(g)** as the the set of functions that grow similarly or slower than g.
-More precisely,
+**Definition** (Big-O) For a given function g, we define **O(g)** as the the set of functions that are asympotically slower or equal to g.
+More

-    f ∈ O(g) iff ∃ k c. ∀ n ≥ k. f(n) ≤ c g(n).

-**Notation** We write f ≲ g iff f ∈ O(g), and say that f is asymptotically less-or-equal to g.
+    O(g) = { f | f ≲ g }

+We use asympotic comparisons for
+1) the worst-case execution time of a program
+2) the amount of space (memory) allocated by a program

-## Example: anagram detection
+## Student Exercise: anagram detection

 Two words are **anagrams** of each other if they contain the same characters, that is, they are a rearrangement of each other.

 examples: mary <-> army, silent <-> listen, doctor who <-> torchwood

-1)
-Do an array search on an array made of the letters of the second word and search for each letter of the first word.
-Cross off the letter you find.

-for ...  n
-  for ... n

-O(n^2)

-2) Generate all permutations of the first word.
+Think of an algorithm for detecting when two words are anagrams.
-Check whether the second word is in the list of permutations.
+What is the time complexity of your method?

-O(n!)

-3) sort both words, trim spaces, check for equality.

-O(n log(n)) + O(n) + O(n)
-= O(n log(n))

-4) create a hashmap that maps letters to # occurences for each word, then compare the hashmaps for equality

-O(n)*

-* assuming O(1) access to the hashtable

-For the following algorithms, what's the time complexity? space complexity?
+Solutions:

 * Algorithm 0:
   Generate all permutations of the first word.